Which Filling Material Should You Get?

 4 – Amalgam fillings contain mercury.
 As I mentioned above, the mercury in the amalgam fillings gets incorporated into the filling.
 However, amalgam fillings do release extremely small amounts of mercury.
 The amount of mercury released is less than the amount of mercury you’d get from eating fish, but this does pose a problem for people with a mercury allergy.

-At a news conference on July 29, 2009, a dentist, Dr. Susan Runner of the FDA’s Division of Anesthesiology, General Hospital, Infection Control and Dental Devices stated the following about dental amalgam:
+At a news conference on July 29, 2009, a dentist, Dr. Susan Runner of the ’s Division of Anesthesiology, General Hospital, Infection Control and Dental Devices stated the following about dental amalgam:

 “Patients are not at risk for long-term, mercury-related adverse health events.”
 She went on to add, “We’re not contraindicating dental amalgam in any patient group [other than those who have allergies].”